01 of 05

 Winter Weather in Macau

 Winter weather in Macau (Mid-December - February) is noticeably cooler than the city's other seasons, but nevertheless mild.
 Snow is unheard of in Macau and frost occurs only once or twice a year.
 Crisp days, with little rain, do make winter a viable time to visit Macau.
-Seemingly, the locals don't notice that it isn't really winter outside, and will wrap themselves up like polar bears regardless.
+Seemingly, the locals don't notice that it isn't really wintering outside, and will wrap themselves up like polar bears regardless.

 Sweaters will be needed for most days and a light jacket or coat for evenings.
 Despite the locals, gloves and scarves are only necessary for those particularly susceptible to the cold.